Josef Moser (entomologist)

 Josef Moser (26 March 1861, in Ried im Innkreis – 3 March 1944) was an Austrian priest who gained fame as an enthusiastic entomologist.

 He studied for the priesthood in Linz, and became a priest in Zell.

+Even as a seminarian, Moser joined the Association for Natural History, and in 1901 he joined the Upper Austrian Museum Association.
+In his spare time, he built up a collection of 35,310 beetles and 13,269 butterflies, “which was the largest of its kind in the country and contained rare specimens from all five parts of the world.”
+After his death, Moser's collection of 250 stores and his extensive specialist library were acquired by the Upper Austrian Provincial Museum.